 Oh, how many Christians hate discipline!
 Oh, how hard of a thing discipline is for many Christian people!
 Look at this verse “Train yourself to be godly.”
 Do you want to be godly?
 Don’t ask a friend.
 Train yourself!
 That’s the instruction for each one of us.
 And it takes discipline.

-Our method of doing that is to help all of our students to spend one hour a day studying a CBLT course.
-We want that to become a life style so that in the future all Russian pastors and all Russian elders will study spiritual things one hour a day for their whole life.
+Our method of doing that is to help all of our students to spend one hour a day studying a course.
+We want that to become a life style so that in the future all pastors and all elders will study spiritual things one hour a day for their whole life.
 They will develop a Godly lifestyle, they will preach good sermons and they will be prepared spiritually for temptations and all other things.

 That’s a new lifestyle.
-We must sell this lifestyle to all the Russian pastors.
+We must sell this lifestyle to all the pastors.
 It’s absolutely necessary and it will be wonderful if they do it.
-It would be one way to make Russia a spiritual country.
+It would be one way to create a spiritual country.
 Train to become Godly!
 The Holy Spirit is available for success.

 G. Gal.
 5:1